I love to mentor, disciple and help women.

 Let it be edifying.

-Let it be speech seasoned with grace and kindness.
+Seasoned with grace and kindness.

 Let it cause them to shine before their husbands and children and other women.

-Let your speech define you as a God loving Christian lady who loves other ladies.
+Let your speech define you as a God-loving Christian lady who loves other ladies.

 This is the most encouraging thing you can do for other ladies.